Making Inferences

 Watch It

-Some thesis statements are explicit—stated directly in the text itself.
-Others are implicit—implied by the content but not written in one distinct sentence.
-The following video describes these terms and introduces the excellent idea of the reading voice and the thinking voice that strong readers use as they work through a text.
+The following video describes the terms implicit and explicit and introduces the excellent idea of the reading voice and the thinking voice that strong readers use as they work through a text.

 You can view the transcript for “explicit v implicit” here (download).